Dennis H. O'Rourke

 Contact Info

 Dr. O'Rourke's research focuses on the use of molecular genetic methods to address long-standing questions in prehistory.
-His students and collaborators have conducted fieldwork and research projects in Mexico, the Caribbean, the US Southwest and California and the North American arctic, including focusing attention on ancient DNA methods to investigate the colonization and dispersal of the North American arctic, and how this informs us about the earlier initial colonization of the Western Hemisphere.
-Using genomic analyses of both human and archaeofaunal and archaeobotanical materials, his research interests and efforts increasingly are at the intersection of anthropological genetics, bioarchaeology and paleoecology.
+His students and collaborators have conducted fieldwork and research projects in Mexico, the Caribbean, the U.S. Southwest and California, as well as the North American arctic, focusing attention on ancient DNA methods to investigate the colonization and dispersal of the North American arctic.

 Learn more about Dennis O'Rourke on the Department of Anthropology website.